 Text boxes in PowerPoint need to be moved and resized within different areas of the slide.
-While you may think that selecting and resizing is all that is to be done, that's not the entire truth because there's so much more you can do even with mere resizing -- if you know that these options exist!
+While you may think that selecting and resizing is all that is to be done, that's not the entire truth because there's so much more you can do even with mere resizing, if you know that these options exist!
 In a previous tutorial, you learnt how to move text boxes on a slide.
 As suggested in that tutorial, you should only resize text boxes, and not text placeholders on the slide since the size of the latter in the text placeholder is normally controlled by the Slide Master.
-Typically text placeholders for regular text content or even slide titles are located in the same position on successive slides -- so, if you really do need to resize a text placeholder, do it within the Slide Master not only to provide a consistent look to your presentation, but also to prevent yourself from monotonous job of resizing text placeholders on each and every slide.

-Now that you are more aware of why you should not resize the text placeholders, let me tell you that all techniques on this page apply to both text placeholders and text boxes -- actually they also apply to any shapes in your slides that contain text.
-Learn more about how you can resize your text boxes by following these steps:
+Now that you are more aware of why you should not resize the text placeholders, let me tell you that all techniques on this page apply to both text placeholders and text boxes.
+Actually, they also apply to any shapes in your slides that contain text.
+Learn more about how you can resize your text boxes in PowerPoint 2010 for Windows:

 - Open any slide which has a text box, as shown in Figure 1.
-Note that of the three text containers on this slide, only one of them is a text box -- and that's the one on the right side of the slide (which includes blue colored text).
+Note that out of the three text containers on this slide, only one of them is a text box, and that's the one on the right side of the slide (which includes blue colored text).

 Figure 1: Slide with all text containers selected

 - Click on the edge of the text box so that it shows a solid line with selection handles on its perimeter (see Figure 2).

 Tip: If you click within the text box, you'll see a dotted line surrounding the perimeter of the text box indicating that you are editing the text inside the box.
 A solid line indicated that the entire text box is selected rather than just the individual text within it.